NuLink-network/docs/product/nulink_worker.md

 ## Overview

 The NuLink Worker is the node to provide cryptographic service in the NuLink network.
-It provides Proxy Re-encryption service in testnet and it will provide more services such as ABE, IBE, ZKP and FHE in the future.
+It provides Proxy Re-encryption service in the Horus network and it will provide more services such as ABE, IBE, ZKP and FHE in NuLink mainnet.
 The staker needs running a Worker node to be eligible for token reward.

 There are four steps to run a NuLink Worker:
 1. Create Worker Account